-6.4 Review the Working of Private Engineering Colleges and Polytechnics
+6.4 Review of the Working of Private Engineering Colleges and Polytechnics

-- 6.4.1 In the last two decades, huge foreign direct investment was made in the country owing to: - ► Revolution in communication systems - ► Liberalization of the economy - ► Low wages and salary structure in India compared to Western countries. - 6.4.2 Foreign companies started outsourcing their IT jobs to India.
-Because of the flood of demand from IT and communication sectors after the mid-1990s, there was a severe shortage of engineers in all other branches.
+- 6.4.1 In the last two decades, huge foreign direct investment was made in the country mainly owing to: - Revolution in communication systems, - Liberalization of the economy, - Low wages and salary structure in India compared to Western countries. - 6.4.2 Foreign companies started outsourcing their IT jobs to India.
+Because of the flood of demand from IT and communication sectors after the mid-1990s, there was a severe shortage of engineers in all the branches.
 Fresh graduate engineers from all branches began opting for IT since they found the same more glamorous and better paying. - 6.4.3 In view of the fast growth of industry and the massive requirement of technically qualified engineers and supervisors, in 1980s, the Government of India gave a mandate to the All India Council for Technical Education (AICTE) to encourage private and voluntary organisations to set up technical and management institutes in India.
 The AICTE Act 1987 was passed to provide for the establishment of AICTE with a view to ensure proper planning and coordinated development of technical education system throughout the country.
-In this Act, the detailed procedure has been laid down for the approval for setting up these institutions and their accreditation so that students obtain quality education in these institutions. - 6.4.4 As a result of these initiatives, the number of engineering colleges increased from less than 450 in 2002 to more than 3,000 in 2010.
-Intake of students has increased from 0.84 million in 2008 to more than 1.30 million in 2010.
-In the last 3-4 years, almost 0.15 million seats were added every year. - 6.4.5 With the rapid growth of engineering colleges during the last 10 years, it seems the norms required for starting an engineering college have not been observed strictly and many colleges were started in sheds without any workshop and lab facilities.
-20 years back, 1% of aspiring engineering students gained admission, whereas now 80% of the aspiring students get admission.
-This is a clear indication that somewhere along the way, the admission norms have been diluted. - 6.4.6 Despite having more than 3,000 engineering colleges, it is difficult to name even 100 which impart cutting-edge training.
+In this Act, the detailed procedure has been laid down for the approval for setting up these institutions and their accreditation so that students obtain quality education in these institutions.

+- 6.4.4 As a result of these initiatives, the number of engineering colleges increased from less than 450 in 2002 to around 3,500 in 2012.
+Intake of students has increased from 0.84 million in 2008 to more than 1.76 million in 2012.
+In the last 3-4 years, almost 0.23 million seats were added every year. - 6.4.5 With the rapid growth of engineering colleges during the last 10 years, it seems the norms required for starting an engineering college have not been observed strictly and many colleges were started in sheds without any workshop and lab facilities.
+Two decades back, 1% of aspiring engineering students gained admission, whereas now 80% of the aspiring students get admission.
+This is a clear indication that somewhere along the way, the admission norms have been diluted. - 6.4.6 Despite having around 3,500 engineering colleges in the country, it is difficult to name even a few hundred which impart cuttingedge training.
 Teachers are poorly paid in these colleges and the quality of teachers is quite poor. - 6.4.7 The quality of students coming out of NITs, IITs, and some of the private colleges is good.
 It is seen that government polytechnics and engineering colleges fare much better than the private polytechnics and engineering colleges.
 The graduates coming out of private engineering colleges do not possess the basic knowledge of their branch.
-With basic knowledge of engineering missing, such graduates can become safety hazards for power plants and the industry when they reach a decision-making level.
+With basic knowledge of engineering missing, such graduates can become safety hazards for power plants and the industry when they reach a decisionmaking level.